 Our fees cover all of the work* required to complete the mortgage or remortgage of your Property, including dealing with registration at the Land Registry.

-Our conveyancing fees and disbursements are standard regardless of the value of the remortgage but do not include a Transfer of Equity and any costs associated with that:
+Our conveyancing fees and disbursements do not include a Transfer of Equity and any costs associated with that.

 - HM Land Registry fee £40.00 approximately (this will depend on the value of the loan)

-- Anti Money Laundering Search fee £10.00 per person
+- Anti Money Laundering Search fee £15.00 per person (plus VAT)

 - VAT payable £125.00 approximately